Invariant theory and scaling algorithms for maximum likelihood estimation: Transitive DAGs

 \begin{remark} If $Y$ has a row of zeros, it is unstable and the likelihood is unbounded from above.
 This satisfies the criterion in the above theorem, because a row of zeros at row $i$ is interpreted as a trivial linear combination, independently of whether node $i$ has parents in $\mathcal{G}$. \end{remark}

 \begin{proof}[Proof of Theorem~\ref{thm:tdagnullcone}] Without loss of generality, we label the nodes of $\mathcal{G}$ such that $j \to i$ implies $j < i$.
-Suppose the $i$th node of $\mathcal{G}$ has parents the first $s$ nodes, and that the $i$th row of $Y$ is a linear combination of the first $s$ rows,
+Suppose the $i$th node of $\mathcal{G}$ has the first $s$ nodes as parents, and that the $i$th row of $Y$ is a linear combination of the first $s$ rows,

 We show that $Y$ is unstable under $G(\mathcal{G})_{\mathrm{SL}}^{+}$.
 Let $\varepsilon>0$ and consider the matrix $g_\varepsilon$, which is equal to $\varepsilon I$ except for the $i$th row, which equals